 Life is tough!
 Who would live in a place with wind chills up to minus 65 degrees Celsius, very little food, and steep rocky slopes?
 Some living things are so well suited to this harsh environment that they would have a hard time living elsewhere.
 Find out how these unique creatures have made a living in the sub-alpine region of the Rocky Mountains and how we can help them survive.

 The non-migratory birds of Lake Louise.
 Learn how it takes more than a ski pass to survive the winter at Lake Louise.

-The above programs run at 10:00am, 12:00pm, 2:00pm.
+The above programs run every hour.
 Shows vary day to day.
 All theatre-style presentations are complimentary with purchase of the Gondola ride.